AllanOricil/nrg-template/README.md

 4. open your browser
 5. navigate to `http://localhost:1880`
 6. verify that the pallete contains the nodes you are developing in these repository

+## 📝 TODO

+- create a compiler to generate the html for i18n help text based on markdown
+- create a compiler for bundling the node's client side js and generate the final client side html